Right vs. Wrong: How to Design a Winner

 How to Design a Raffle Ticket that Will Increase Profits and Maximise Results

 Raffles have become one of the easiest, most popular, and profitable ways to raise money for a charitable cause.
-Come up with some great prizes and design a raffle ticket that fits the programme perfectly, and before you know it, you’ll have a successful prize draw on your hands.
+Come up with some great prizes and design raffle tickets that fits the programme perfectly, and before you know it, you’ll have a successful prize draw on your hands.

 If you’re hosting a prize draw to raise donations for charity, chances are many people will see your tickets.
 In fact, your raffle tickets may be at the centre of your raffle scene, depending on how you decide to market and sell them.